 Article 3.
 Meetings

 Section 1.
-Meetings of the Board of Control shall be held at least monthly at the time and place fixed by the Board.
+Meetings of the Board shall be held at least monthly at the time and place fixed by the Board.
 The Board shall have the option to forego meetings in the months of July and December, which shall be determined by a vote of the Board during the June and November meetings.

 Section 2.
 A quorum for the transaction of business shall consist of four (4) members of